Overstaying a visa in Australia

 If you're concerned about your visa status or approaching your expiry date, you may wish to:

-1. Locate and review your visa grant letter to confirm your exact expiry date
+1. people often locate and review their visa grant letter to confirm the exact expiry date

-2. Check the Department of Home Affairs website for any updates to your visa status
+2. people often check the Department of Home Affairs website for any updates to their visa status

-3. Assess whether you're eligible to apply for another visa before your current one expires
+3. people often assess whether they are eligible to apply for another visa before their current one expires

-4. Gather all relevant documents (passport, visa documentation, employment records, relationship evidence)
+4. people often gather relevant documents such as passport, visa documentation, employment records and relationship evidence

-5. Understand the potential consequences of overstaying and visa refusal for future applications
+5. people often consider the potential consequences of overstaying and visa refusal for future applications

-6. Decide whether to seek professional guidance from an immigration lawyer
+6. people often decide whether to seek professional guidance from an immigration lawyer

-7. If you've already overstayed, contact the Department of Home Affairs or seek advice immediately
+7. Where a person has already overstayed, they often contact the Department of Home Affairs or seek advice at a stage connected to their circumstances

 How LawConnect can help

-Navigating visa compliance and understanding your rights and obligations in Australia can feel overwhelming, especially when timelines are tight.
+Visa compliance and the general rights and obligations in Australia can feel complex for some people, particularly at stages connected to particular points in proceedings.
 Many people are uncertain about what options are available to them or how to respond if they've already overstayed.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can ask questions about overstaying, visa conditions, and your options, and receive guidance tailored to your situation.
+People can ask questions about overstaying, visa conditions, and their options, and receive general information relevant to their situation.
 Our AI assistant helps you better understand the general legal information and the range of steps you might take.

 However, only a licensed immigration lawyer can provide legal advice specific to your individual circumstances.
 If you'd like professional guidance, we can connect you with an experienced immigration lawyer who can assess your situation, explain your options, and advise you on the best path forward.